jmalicki/io-uring-sync/README.md

 ---

+## Appendices

-## Appendix: NVMe Architecture and io_uring
+### NVMe Architecture and io_uring

-For a comprehensive deep-dive into why NVMe was designed with massive parallelism and how io_uring exploits this architecture, see [RSYNC_COMPARISON.md - Appendix: NVMe Architecture](docs/RSYNC_COMPARISON.md#appendix-nvme-architecture-and-io_uring).
+For a comprehensive deep-dive into why NVMe was designed with massive parallelism and how io_uring exploits this architecture, see [NVME_ARCHITECTURE.md](docs/NVME_ARCHITECTURE.md).

 **Key takeaways:**
 - NVMe: 64K queues × 64K commands = 4 billion outstanding operations